DeuxHuitHuit/link_preview/README.md

 ### HOW TO USE ###

 - Add a Link Preview field to your section.
-- Set up the url format usign values from other fields.
+- Set up the url format using values from other fields.
 - A simple link will be added next to the title of the entry.
-	- You can format date and datetime fields usign qualifier for php date_format. i.e. /article/{$date:Y}/{$date:m}/{$date:d}/{$title}/
+	- You can format date and datetime fields using qualifier for php date_format. i.e. /article/{$date:Y}/{$date:m}/{$date:d}/{$title}/
+- You can force the usage of the value instead of the handle by using the :value qualifier

 ### LICENSE ###